 She told me that I need to tell them to speak slowly and to tell them to only say words about what they need.

 What?!
 Why should I make them accommodate me?
 I'm the one that doesn't belong here!

 **For the record, I don't think immigrants should go back to their countries.
 I travel.
 I get it.
-I would be an immigrant too if I lived in some countries.

 ***The problem wasn't them, it was me.